Self-Packing Guide for Overseas Moving

 5. Perishable Items

 - Food items, particularly perishables, should not be packed.
-In some countries, even non-perishable foodstuffs may require special documentation for customs.
+In some countries, even non-perishable foodstuffs may require special documentation for

 6. Sharp Objects